Skip to main content

 What is recovery like after a brow lift surgery?

 The recovery period after a brow lift varies depending on the technique used, but generally involves some common experiences.
-Initially, patients may experience mild discomfort, swelling, and bruising around the eyes and forehead, which typically subsides within the first week.
+Initially, patients may experience some discomfort and tightness across the forehead, swelling, numbness and bruising around the eyes and forehead, which typically reduces over the first 1-2 weeks.
 Pain medication prescribed will help manage any discomfort.
-Incisions are within the hair of the scalp and the sutures are usually dissolving.
-It is common for patients to take about 1 to 2 weeks off work and avoid strenuous activities during this time to allow for proper healing.
-Swelling and bruising gradually diminish over this time.
-Most individuals can resume normal activities, including exercise, within 3 to 4 weeks post-surgery.
-Dr Sophie Ricketts will provide specific postoperative instructions tailored to your individual recovery.
+Incisions are within the hair of the scalp and the sutures are usually dissolving or removed at your first check up.
+You will be required to wear a compression garment for at least a week following your surgery and there will be a series of follow-up appointments with your surgery that you will be required to attend.
+It is common for patients to take about 2-3 weeks off work and avoid strenuous activities during this time to allow for proper healing.
+Most individuals can resume normal activities, including exercise about 3-4 weeks post-surgery.
+There is a period of 4-6 weeks following a brow lift where your results may feel and look over done.
+Dr Sophie Ricketts will provide specific postoperative instructions specific to your recovery.

 Who is a good candidate for a brow lift surgery?